shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

     Learn more about how the Gluu Server handles authentication in the [user authentication intro](https://www.gluu.org/docs/ce/authn-guide/intro).
 In addition, to learn more about how custom interception scripts work, review the [custom script tutorial](https://www.gluu.org/docs/ce/admin-guide/custom-script).

-### U2F keys enrolling not working from within Credential Manager
+### U2F keys enrolling not working from within Casa

 To be able to enroll U2F keys, ensure all of the following are met:

-* You are accessing the application via https (this a requirement by design of fido standard)
+* You are accessing the application via https (this a requirement by design of FIDO standard)
-* Ensure the IDP URL matches the same host under which Credential Manager is being served.
+* Ensure the IDP URL matches the same host under which Casa is being served.
 Both FQDNs should match.
 * Ensure you are using Chrome, Opera (version greater than 40), or Firefox (with the proper [u2f add-on](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/) installed) and javascript enabled.
 These are the only browsers supporting the FIDO U2F technology.
-Currently Credential Manager does not support adding U2F devices from mobile browsers.
+Currently Casa does not support adding U2F devices from mobile browsers.
 * Ensure plugging the security key before pressing the "ready" button: the enrolling process has a timeout period.
 Ensure you are pressing the key's button when your browser indicates to do so or when the key's button is blinking.

 ### The user interface is not showing any means to enroll credentials